Sussex Militia: Expedition to Bordeaux

 From November 1813 the militia were invited to volunteer for limited overseas service, primarily for garrison duties in Europe.
 Some of the Sussex Militia volunteered for this service, and were sent to France with a Militia Brigade under the command of the Marquess of Buckingham.
 They embarked on 10–11 March and landed at Bordeaux just as the war was ending.
 They returned to England in June.

 Long Peace

 The Local Militia were abolished after the Battle of Waterloo and the Sussex Militia was disembodied in January 1816.
 After Waterloo there was another long peace.
-Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia and ballots were still held until they were suspended by the Militia Act 1829, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.
 From 4 December 1819 Charles Gordon-Lennox, 5th Duke of Richmond was colonel of the Sussex Militia and during his colonelcy the regiment was redesignated as the Sussex Light Infantry Militia in 1835 and as the Royal Sussex Light Infantry Militia (RSLIM) in 1846.